ubuntu-mate/ubuntu-mate.org/blog/20160825-ubuntu-mate-yakkety-beta1.md

 .. author: Martin Wimpress
 -->

-We are underwhlemed to announce, quite possibly, our most uninteresting beta release *E-V-E-R!* `;-)` This beta release is all about the plumbing that transitions Ubuntu MATE to GTK 3.20.
+We are underwhelmed to announce, quite possibly, our most uninteresting beta release *E-V-E-R!* `;-)` This beta release is all about the plumbing that transitions Ubuntu MATE to GTK 3.20.
 It really isn't very interesting from an end-users perspective.